einancunlu/Flatten-Plugin-for-Sketch/README.md

 ## v1.3
 - Sketch 3.9 fix.
-- Now artboard shared styles sync automatically after reflattening artboards."
+- Now artboard shared styles sync automatically after reflattening artboards.
 - New command: Toggle.
 You can toggle single or multiple flattened layers to edit them easily by selecting the group(s) and run the toggle command.

 ## v1.2